 What is a cash flow statement?

 The cash flow statement is one of the more common reports used by accountants.
 It is a measure of all the incoming and outgoing cash activity of the business and is usually estimated at a monthly level.
-You may think that all that matters is your profit margin but cash flow is critical.
+You may think that all that matters is your profit margin but it’s critical to understand and know how to forecast your cash flow.

-The key difference between a cash flow forecast and another report like the income statement is that it’s all about timing.
+The key difference between a cash flow forecast and another report like the income statement (aka profit & loss) is that it’s all about timing.
 When cash is parted with or received is vitally important.
 It will not take into account future sales received on credit.
 It’s a true reflection of your bank accounts inflows and outflows.
 Not what might be, but what is.

 Why do I need to forecast my cash flow?